PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/clean_code.md

 1. Research the importance of unit testing in software development.

+Unit testing is critical in software development because it verifies that individual functions or modules work correctly before integrating them into the larger system/code base.
+It helps detect bugs early, reducing the cost and effort of fixing issues later.
+Unit tests also provide a safety net for developers when refactoring code, ensuring that changes do not introduce regressions.
+They promote better design practices, maintainability, and team collaboration by making code behavior explicit and predictable.
+Additionally, unit tests improve confidence in code quality, making deployments safer and more reliable.

 2. Choose a testing framework (e.g., Jest for JavaScript, PyTest for Python).